Louise Landry Gadbois: Biography

-Marie Marguerite Louise Gadbois was born in 1896 in Montreal, Quebec.
+Marie Marguerite Louise Gadbois was born on 27 November 1896 in Montreal, Quebec.
 She studied painting with Edwin Holgate from 1932 to 1934.
-Additionally she attended the Art Association of Montreal, studying under John Goodwin Lyman.
+Additionally she attended the Art Association of Montreal, studying with John Goodwin Lyman.

-In 1941 Gadbois was included in the Première exposition des Indépendants exhibition at Palais Montcalm in Quebec City.
+In 1941, Gadbois was included in the Première exposition des Indépendants exhibition at Palais Montcalm in Quebec City.
 This exhibition was organized by Marie-Alain Couturier and included eleven members of the Contemporary Arts Society; Gadbois, Paul-Émile Borduas, Simone Mary Bouchard, Stanley Cosgrove, Eric Goldberg, John Goodwin Lyman, Louis Muhlstock, Alfred Pellan, Goodridge Roberts, Jori Smith, and Philip Surrey.
 The exhibition traveled to Montreal.

-In 1944 Gadbois was in two exhibitions: a joint exhibition with Philip Surrey, and a joint exhibition with her daughter Denyse Gadbois.
+In 1944, Gadbois was in two exhibitions: a joint exhibition with Philip Surrey, and a joint exhibition with her daughter Denyse Gadbois.

 Gadbois's portrait of Thérèse Frémont is in the National Gallery of Canada and her portrait The Refugee is in the Musée du Québec.

-Gadbois died in 1985 in Montreal.
+Gadbois died on 10 August 1985, in Montreal.